ambitus/pyracf/common/downstream_fatal_error.md

 &nbsp;

+{: .note}
+> _For an understanding of IRRSMO00 return and reason codes, see the [IRRSMO00 Return and Reason Codes](https://www.ibm.com/docs/en/zos/3.1.0?topic=operations-return-reason-codes) documentation._

+&nbsp;

 {: .note }
 > _pyRACF expects IRRSMO00 to return a string containing XML data.
 If IRRSMO00 returns an empty string, or if the **SAF Return Code** in the result XML is greater than `4`, `DownstreamFatalError` is raised._